Nigeria national football team: 2002 and 2006 World Cups

 The 2002 World Cup in South Korea and Japan saw Nigeria again qualify with optimism.
 With a new squad and distinctive pastel green kits, the Super Eagles were expected to build on its strong performances in the 2000 and 2002 African Cup of Nations.
-Nigeria were drawn into group F with powerhouses Sweden, Argentina, and England.
-The first game against Argentina started with a strong defence that kept the first half scoreless.
-In the 61st minute, Gabriel Batistuta breached the Nigerian defence to put Argentina in the lead 1–0, and Argentina would go on to win the game.
+Nigeria was drawn into group F with powerhouses Sweden, Argentina, and England.
+The first game against Argentina started with a strong defense that kept the first half scoreless.
+In the 61st minute, Gabriel Batistuta breached the Nigerian defense to put Argentina in the lead 1–0, and Argentina would go on to win the game.
 Nigeria's second game against Sweden saw them take the lead but later lose 2–1.
 Nigeria then drew 0–0 with England and bowed out in the first round.

 Nigeria failed to qualify for the 2006 World Cup after finishing level on points in the qualification group with Angola, but having an inferior record in the matches between the sides.

-2008–2017
+2008–2013

 In the 2008 Africa Cup of Nations, Nigeria ended their campaign in the quarter finals after losing to Ghana.
 They qualified for 2010 Africa Cup of Nations, hosted by Angola, but were eliminated by Ghana in the semi-finals.
-They failed to qualify for the 2012 Africa Cup of Nations after ending the qualifiers with a 2–2 draw against Guinea with goals from Ikechukwu Uche and Victor Obinna.

-Nigeria came back in the 2013 Africa Cup of Nations hosted in South Africa; after playing through the tournament with an unbeaten run, they defeated Burkina Faso in the finals to lift the Cup for the third time.
-However, they did not qualify for either of the next two tournaments.